Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Consequences of withdrawal of subsidy:
+Consequences of cancellation of the subsidy grant:

 |